 Finding a Good Shoe Repair Shop

-Before risking your own shoes, ask to see some finished work.
-If you first discuss with the shop what your shoes need, how much it will cost, and whether the result will be worth the price, it’s reasonable to ask to see other shoes on which they performed similar work.
-If your job is a common one, the shop is likely to have samples of other customers’ shoes on hand.
-On resoling jobs, check for the points noted above regarding shaping and removal of old stitches.
-On many jobs, simply determine whether the trimming, stitching, dye-matching, and other features make the repaired shoes look good enough to wear.
+Before risking your own shoes, ask to see some finished pairs.
+If your job is a common one, the shop should have samples of repaired shoes on hand.
+On resoling jobs, check for the points noted above.
+And for any task, see if the shoes’ trimming, stitching, dye-matching, and other features make the repaired shoes look good enough to wear.

 Can You Communicate with the Repairperson?

 Some shops are set up to do work more quickly than others.
 If speed matters, get a promise before you drop off your shoes.
-Shops’ scores on the “promptness” question of our customer survey (shown on our Ratings Tables) tell you how each shop met its time commitments.
+Shops’ scores on the “promptness” question of our customer survey will be helpful here.

-For simple resoling or re-heeling jobs, each shop will have a standard charge that is easy to find out by phone.
-For more unusual jobs, if the first shop you visit quotes a price that seems high, take the shoes elsewhere for more estimates.
-Sometimes prices differ dramatically, as indicated on the table below.
+For simple, standard jobs (new soles, new heels), shops should have fixed prices you can find out by phone or email.
+For more unusual jobs, if the first shop you visit quotes a price that seems high, go elsewhere for more estimates—prices can differ dramatically (see the table below).

-Our Ratings Tables list price comparison scores, which show how each shop’s prices compared to the average shop’s prices when our shoppers, without revealing their affiliation with Consumers' Checkbook, checked prices for eight common jobs.
+On our ratings tables we report price comparison scores.
+These show how each shop’s prices compared to the average shop’s prices when our undercover shoppers checked prices for nine common jobs.
 Price comparison scores are adjusted so that the average score is $100; a score of $90, for instance, means that the shop’s prices were 10 percent below average.